dciabrin/ngdevkit/README-macos.md

 In order to build the devkit you need autoconf, autoconf-archive and GNU Make 4.x, and various additional dependencies to build the toolchain modules such as GCC and SDCC.
-The devkit tools uses Python 3 and various dependencies (such as pillow and PyYAML).
+The devkit tools uses Python 3 and various dependencies (such as pillow and yaml).
 The emulator requires SDL 2 and optionally OpenGL libraries.

 The examples require ImageMagick for all the graphics